open-nomie/plugins/README.md

 }
 ```

-Please refer to the ☁️WordCloud or 💬Quote Plugins in below available plugin list for examples how this can be implemented.
+Please refer to the ☁️Nomie WordCloud or 💬Nomie Quote Plugins in below available plugin list for examples how this can be implemented.

 ---